Mt. Martha II

 Most think landscaping is what you see.

 The plants, the paving, and the fire pit at the end of the garden.
-But the clients who get it right are the ones who understand that what makes a space truly exceptional is everything you don't see.
+But the people who get the most out of their land are the ones who understand that what makes a space truly exceptional is everything you don't see.

-The people we collaborate with are investing in how they live.
-They are process-driven & love the finer details that make up the bigger picture.
+process-driven & obsess over the finer details that make up the bigger picture.

 That's why we build gardens that flo.